cloudflare/cloudflare-docs/products/rules/src/content/transform/url-rewrite/index.md

 ## Rewrites and redirects

-You can manipulate the URL of a request through different operations, namely through rewrites and redirects.
+You can manipulate the URL of a request through different operations, namely through rewrites and redirects:

-A **rewrite** is a server-side operation that occurs before a web server has fully processed a request.
+* A **rewrite** is a server-side operation that occurs before a web server has fully processed a request.
 A rewrite is not visible to website visitors, since the URL displayed in the browser does not change.
+Configure URL Rewrite Rules to perform rewrites at the edge without reaching your web server.

-A **redirect** is a client-side operation that occurs after the web server has loaded the initial URL.
+* A **redirect** is a client-side operation that occurs after the web server has loaded the initial URL.
 In this case, a website visitor can see the URL changing when the redirect occurs.

-You can configure URL Rewrite Rules in the dashboard to perform rewrites at the edge without reaching your web server.
-URL Rewrite Rules run in the `http_request_transform` phase of Cloudflare's request handling workflow.
-For more information on phases, check the [Ruleset Engine](https://developers.cloudflare.com/firewall/cf-rulesets) documentation.

-Check [Configuring URL forwarding or redirects with Cloudflare Page Rules](https://support.cloudflare.com/hc/articles/200172286) in the Support KB to learn more about configuring redirects.
+See [Configuring URL forwarding or redirects with Cloudflare Page Rules](https://support.cloudflare.com/hc/articles/200172286) in the Support KB to learn more about configuring redirects.